stefgina/stackoverflow-LLM/README.md

 ## Usage Collab (Detailed) [Recommended] [GPU]

 Follow my links, log-in to Google, and then choose as your runtime a GPU. (if you are subscriber you can even pick an A100, if not just a Tesla T4 for a limited time).
+I use transfomers>=4, but the code can work with 3 as well.

 [bert_fine_stackoverflow_v6_train.ipynb](https://colab.research.google.com/drive/1IlNwHCM2rWZqZMNiByoGzAq-M7p2FWui?usp=sharing)